 Some of the links on this site may be affiliate links.
 This means, at no additional cost to you, I may be paid a small commission if you follow the links and make a purchase.
 Learn more here.

-By simply taking a few minutes each week to make a plan for the week, you’ll be able to cook more at home, be healthier, AND enjoy the food you’re eating.
-Doesn’t that sound nice?
+By simply taking a few minutes each week to make a plan, you’ll be able to cook more at home, be healthier, AND enjoy the food you’re eating.
+Doesn't that sound great?

 What is meal planning?